Actors Stand With ‘Dune’ Director Denis Villeneuve After He Blasts Warner Bros. For Shocking HBO Max Deal

 Aquaman himself, Jason Momoa, reposted his Dune co-stars original post showing full solidarity with his director.
 Momoa is especially affected by this decision as his DC character is currently owned by Warner Bros.

-Dune was originally set to premiere this month but was pushed back to October 1, 2021.
-There is still plenty of time for the HBO Max deal to be reversed, but as of now Warner Bros. nor AT&T have responded to the backlash.
+Dune was originally set to premiere this month but was pushed to October 1, 2021.
+There is still plenty of time for the HBO Max deal to be reversed, but as of now, neither Warner Bros. nor AT&T has responded to the backlash.